 Working remotely and staying productive can be a difficult task in its own right - but add a needy cat to the mix, and it can feel downright im-paw-ssible to get things done.
-And with many companies now instituting a work from home policy to try and prevent the spread of Covid19, many pet owners are facing these furry, adorable distractions first-hand.
+And with many companies still instituting a work from home policy to, many pet owners are facing these furry, adorable distractions first-hand.

 But with just a little patience, understanding and some stick-to-it-iveness, you and your feline will find a groove that works for you so you can be as productive as possible even while WFH.